Shadowing Practice: English Listening Practice | Grocery Shopping at the Supermarket in Australia - Learn English Speaking with YouTube

 The moisturiser is on this shelf in a white container.

-The larger container is on sale, which means it's cheaper to buy the bigger size.
+which means it's cheaper to buy the bigger size.

-It's better value so I’ll buy that one.
+It's better value, so I'll buy that one.

 Because it is spring, there is a lot of pollen in the air and the weather has been very windy.

-This can cause allergies called “hayfever” where your eyes get itchy and you sneeze.
+where your eyes get itchy and you sneeze.

-I'm going to buy a packet of allergy tablets to prevent hayfever.
+I'm going to buy a packet of allergy tablets to prevent hay fever.

-Down this aisle is toothpaste, toothbrushes, and other things you use to look after your teeth like floss and mouthwash.
+toothbrushes and other things you use to look after your teeth like floss and mouthwash.

-I've bought my allergy tablets and moisturiser, and now we can head to the supermarket to buy a few groceries for dinner tonight.
+and now we can head to the supermarket to to buy a few groceries for dinner tonight.

-The walkway between the chemist and the supermarket is undercover and has fairy lights hanging along the sides At night, the restaurants here are open and you can sit at these tables to eat.
+The walkway between the chemist and the supermarket is undercover and has fairy lights hanging along the sides.

 Out the other side, next to a car park, is the supermarket.